danielvartan/lubritime/README.md

 [tidyverse](https://www.tidyverse.org/) to use `lubritime` main functions.

-In case you don’t feel comfortable with R, we strongly recommend checking Hadley Wickham and Garrett Grolemund free and online book [R for Data Science](https://r4ds.had.co.nz/) and the Coursera course from John Hopkins University [Data Science: Foundations using R](https://www.coursera.org/specializations/data-science-foundations-r) (free for audit students).
+If you don’t feel comfortable with R, we strongly recommend checking Hadley Wickham and Garrett Grolemund free and online book [R for Data Science](https://r4ds.had.co.nz/) and the Coursera course from John Hopkins University [Data Science: Foundations using R](https://www.coursera.org/specializations/data-science-foundations-r) (free for audit students).